PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Examples

 \subsection{Predictions}

 \pkg{PReMiuM} can produce predicted values based on simple allocations (the default), or a Rao-Blackwellised estimate of predictions, where the probabilities of allocations are used instead of actually performing a random allocation.
-The following code can be used to reproduce the predictive distribution plotted in \ref{fig:predictions}.
+The following code can be used to reproduce the predictive distribution plotted in Figure~\ref{fig:predictions}.
+As discussed in Section~\ref{section:preds}, the missing values, as in the second prediction scenario given below, are ignored and their marginal effect can be interpreted as a population average effect.
 The predictions are consistent with the simulated data.